Tahoe Fund

 About the Tahoe Fund

-The mission of the Tahoe Fund is to protect and improve the extraordinary natural environment of the Lake Tahoe Basin by building broad support for projects and programs that preserve the Lake for the enjoyment of current and future generations.
+The mission of Tahoe Fund is to restore and enhance the extraordinary natural environment of the Lake Tahoe Basin by building broad support and funding for projects and programs that increase the enjoyment of the region for current and future generations.
+The Fund focuses grants on the core areas of conservation, recreation and education/stewardship.

 Filed Under: News